Destructor (computer programming): Java

-Java also supports classes java.lang.ref.Cleaner and java.lang.ref.PhantomReference for safer low-level cleanup.
-Cleaner was introduced in Java 9 and is more efficient than PhantomReference, and works by registering an object with a cleaner thread which runs a cleanup action once the object is unreachable (i.e. no references to it exist).
+Java also supports classes java.lang.ref.Cleaner and java.lang.ref.PhantomReference for safer low-level cleanup. java.lang.ref.Cleaner was introduced in Java 9 and is more efficient than java.lang.ref.PhantomReference, and works by registering an object with a cleaner thread which runs a cleanup action once the object is unreachable (i.e. no references to it exist).
+Much like java.lang.Closeable and java.lang.AutoCloseable, it does not reclaim memory, which is instead done by garbage collection.